chubetho/Bachelor_Thesis/chapters/experimental.typ

 ```
 ]

-These routes share the prefix `/lotto6aus49`, which suggests that a separate Vue Router instance should ideally be created within the `lotto` micro frontend to manage its own nested routes.
+These routes share the prefix `/lotto6aus49`, which suggests that a separate Vue Router instance should ideally be created within the `lotto` micro frontend to manage its nested routes.
 This approach would allow the host application's router to register only the top-level routes for its remotes, while deeper-level routing would be handled within each micro frontend.
 However, this approach is not feasible under the current Module Federation setup.
 In this architecture, only a single instance of Vue is created within the host application, which utilizes the router defined in @figure_shell_router.
 Consequently, no additional Vue or Vue Router instance exists within the `lotto` micro frontend to manage nested routing independently.

 However, if a new route is now required to display instructions for the Lotto game, or if an existing route, such as the one for displaying results, needs to be removed, similar steps must be repeated to achieve the desired outcome.
 This repetition not only increases the potential for errors but also indicates a poor developer experience.
 Therefore, a more automated solution is desirable, which would involve creating a mechanism where routes can be dynamically registered and managed without the need for extensive manual input.

+#pagebreak()
 === Routing Solution

 1. Overview configuration